4d/docs/website/translated_docs/es/FormObjects/progressIndicator.md

 ## Utilizar los indicadores

-You can use indicators either to display or set values.
+Los indicadores se pueden utilizar tanto para visualizar como para definir valores.
 For example, if a progress indicator is given a value by a method, it displays the value.
 If the user drags the indicator point, the value changes.
 The value can be used in another object such as a field or an enterable or non-enterable object.

 The variable associated with the indicator controls the display.
-You place values into, or use values from, the indicator using methods.
+Los valores se introducen o utilizan en el indicador mediante métodos.
 For example, a method for a field or enterable object could be used to control a progress indicator:

 ```4d
  vTherm:=[Employees]Salary